nightwatchjs/nightwatch-docs/about/highlights/types-of-testing.md

-# Multple types of Testing
+# Multiple types of Testing
 <br>

 Nightwatch has extended its capabilities to beyond functional testing.
 Now you can perform visual regression testing, API testing & accessibility testing using Nightwatch.